 Ethnic groups have geopolitical representation rights of their places of origin, from where they display their distinct cultures, civilizations’ evolution, traditional rituals and lifestyle in the form of independent “nation-states,” autonomous or semi-autonomous regions.

 Almost every ethnicity in Afghanistan has larger geopolitical representation beyond the country in the neighboring kin-states (for example, Uzbeks in Uzbekistan, Hazaras, and Tajiks in Iran and Tajikistan).
-But Pashtuns are the only ethnic minority group with semi-autonomous region, Waziristan, which is also on the verge of full inclusion into the “nation” of Pakistan.
+But Pashtuns are the only ethnic minority group with a semi-autonomous region, Waziristan, which is also on the verge of full inclusion into the “nation” of Pakistan.

 Uzbekistan, Iran, and others have been engaged in kin-state activism.
 While this is legal under international law, as it allows to promote their descendent tribal representation in Afghanistan by offering socio-economic and political support, Pakistan has sporadically supported some radical elements (like the Taliban and Hezbe-i-Islami of Hekmatyar) to escalate violence in Afghanistan.
 Is the Taliban’s entrenched connection to the Pakistani deep state actors (ISI) and their use as an instrument of pressure against Afghanistan and the region not a living example here?